 “Chief executives believe that — more than rigor, management discipline, integrity or even vision — successfully navigating an increasing complex world will require CREATIVITY.”

 Did you know that CEOs have to consciously think about ways to train themselves and their teams creativity?
 They have to go out of their way to enter in situations that come naturally to an expat.
-We just need to take advantage of them.

 “Seek out unfamiliarity”